 You need a financial plan to fund your education and start the career you want.
 Douglas J offers several financing options to help you design your financial plan.
 Your options may include federal financial aid programs such as Pell Grants, Stafford Loans, and Parent PLUS Loans.
 Submitting a FAFSA provides you access to all of these federal financial aid programs.

-Any student interested in receiving financial aid will need to create a Personal Identification Number (PIN) and use it to complete the Free Application for Federal Student Aid (FAFSA).
-This is best done electronically using secure websites provided by the U.S. Department of Education.
+Any student interested in receiving financial aid will need to create a FSA ID and use it to complete the Free Application for Federal Student Aid (FAFSA).
+This is best done electronically using the secure website provided by the U.S. Department of Education.

 To create your FSA ID, visit the Federal Student Aid website at https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid and click the “Create Your FSA ID Now” button.
 After creating your FSA ID, or if you already have a FSA ID to complete the FAFSA, visit www.FAFSA.ed.gov.
 The FAFSA will give applicants the opportunity to list as many as 10 schools to which they would like to send their FAFSA.
 It is very important you enter Douglas J’s school code in order for the financial aid department to receive your FAFSA.
 Michigan and Tennessee campuses: 025882 Illinois campus: 041410